Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: Epistemic Logic for Byzantine Agents

+In the following subsections, we will translate our necessary and sufficient communication abstractions for FRR to necessary and sufficient a-priori epistemic information, which can be exploited in the implementation of an FRR solution algorithm.
+Note carefully that \emph{a-priori} means that this information about the network network behavior is commonly known by all the agents, and already beforehand, i.e., such that it is valid for all runs of the system.

-\subsection{Vertex Connectivity}
+\subsection{Vertex connectivity}

-Recall that the first condition is that there is a $2f+1$ strongly vertex connected network abstraction that repeats infinitely often.
-However, we can use \cref{lem:source} to translate this condition as a liveness condition in terms of hope chains.
+Recall that the first condition in \cref{thm:firingrebelsrelay} is that there is a $2f+1$-strongly vertex connected static network abstraction that repeats infinitely often.
+However, we can use \cref{lem:source} to translate this condition to a liveness condition in terms of hope chains.

-For convenience we will assume that all hope chains do not repeat the same agent more than once.
-Schlögl and Schmid showed that for the purposes of belief gain, one need only consider such hope chains~\cite{EPTCS379.37}.
-Notice then that the the set of all possible hope chains that do not repeat agents, denoted by $\mathcal{H}$, is finite.
+For convenience, we will assume that hope chains do not contain the same agent more than once.
+Schlögl and Schmid showed in \cite{EPTCS379.37} that, for the purposes of belief gain, one only needs to consider such hope chains.
+Note that the the set of all possible hope chains $\mathcal{H}$ that do not repeat agents is finite.